 From your master list, pick the 5-6 achievements that best fit the job description.

 Then move to the next job.
 Lather, rinse, repeat.
-Like so:
+Like this resume experience example:

 Senior Web Developer Resume Examples